dcendents/config/linux/README.md

 - Multi Monitors Add-On: https://extensions.gnome.org/extension/921/multi-monitors-add-on/
   - Primarily to make all monitors switch when we switch workspace

+#### Keyboard switch not working

+When switching the keyboard seems to work (in language bar) but the actual keys still output the other keyboard, refresh GNOME.

+- ALT-F2
+- r
+- ENTER

 ## RDP on multiple monitors